A Parent’s Ultimate IEP Meeting Checklist

 Empower Your Child’s Success

-Preparing for an IEP meeting is as crucial as the meeting itself.
-You play a pivotal role in shaping your child’s educational experience.
-To ensure you make the most of this opportunity, we prepared a checklist to guide you through a comprehensive IEP meeting.
+Navigating the world of education for a military child with special needs can be both challenging and rewarding.
+A helpful first step is using a letter template to request an Individualized Education Program (IEP) meeting.
+Preparing for that meeting is just as important, and you play a pivotal role in shaping your child’s educational experience.
+To help you make the most of this opportunity, we’ve prepared a checklist to guide you through a comprehensive and effective IEP meeting.
 Let’s embark on this empowering journey together!

 Understanding the IEP Meeting